simple-crypto/simple-website/vision.md

 **The case of cryptographic algorithms**

-One of the founding bases of modern cryptography is [Kerckhoff’s principles](https://en.wikipedia.org/wiki/Kerckhoffs_principle): a cryptosystem should be secure even if everything about the system, except the key, is public knowledge.
-This concept can be opposed to so-called “security by obscurity”, which rather relies on the secrecy of both the algorithms and implementations used in a security system.
+One of the founding bases of modern cryptography is [Kerckhoff’s principles](https://en.wikipedia.org/wiki/Kerckhoffs_principle){:target="_blank"}: a cryptosystem should be secure even if everything about the system, except the key, is public knowledge.
+This concept can be opposed to so-called “security by obscurity”, which rather relies on the secrecy of both the algorithms and implementations used in an information system.

-Since the early 1990s, Kerckhoff’s principles have been successfully applied in the design of many cryptographic algorithms.
-Research progresses have demonstrated that open designs can lead to secure solutions based on sound mathematical principles.
+Since the early 1980s, Kerckhoff’s principles have been successfully applied in the design of many cryptographic algorithms.
+Research progresses have demonstrated that open designs can lead to secure solutions thanks to the large amount of scrutiny that their public nature enables.
 As illustrated in the left part of the following figure for the case of symmetric encryption, this possibility to rely on open designs has been driven by three main ingredients.